Power REIT: Why David Should Defeat Goliath

 1. Norfolk Southern violated Section 9 of the lease by failing to pay or record as an indebtedness almost $14 Million from "dispositions" of Pittsburgh and West Virginia Railway's Property.

 2. Norfolk Southern violated Section 11 by allowing resource extraction from these unrecorded dispositions, thus permanently altering Pittsburgh and West Virginia Railway property.
-Each time resource extraction occurs it should be construed as a "permanent transfer".
+Each time resource extraction occurs it should be construed as a "permanent transfer."

 3. Norfolk Southern violated Section 4(b)6 by failing to pay Pittsburgh and West Virginia Railway's attorney fees and litigation costs.

 4. Norfolk Southern violated Section 16(a) which imposes a 5% cap based upon the assets of Pittsburgh and West Virginia Railway.
 The section requires Norfolk Southern to pay any excess indebtedness in the Transactions/Settlement Account beyond the 5% cap to Pittsburgh and West Virginia Railway.
 Confirmation of the indebtedness is evidenced by Norfolk Southern's course of performance with the IRS.
 Norfolk Southern prepared Pittsburgh and West Virginia Railway's tax returns through 2012.

 Norfolk Southern's tax returns, as well as the tax returns prepared by Norfolk Southern on behalf of Pittsburgh and West Virginia Railway, acknowledge and affirm the outstanding indebtedness in the Transaction/Settlement Account.
 (For greater detail and analysis of the tax treatment involved, see the Alpern Rosenthal expert report dated 3/29/13 concluding the Settlement Account on Norfolk Southern's financials is an indebtedness/liability to PWV.)

 Based upon that report, the Settlement Account balance exceeded five percent (5%) of the value of the assets on a market capitalization basis, of each year ending December 31, 1983 through December 31, 2012.
 By December 31, 2012, the balance of the Settlement Account, per Norfolk Southern, was $16.66 Million and exceeded five percent (5%) of the value of Pittsburgh and West Virginia Railway's assets by $15.91 Million.

 Potential Damages include:

-1. Recovery of Power REIT/ Pittsburgh and West Virginia Railway Attorney Fees: approaching $4 Million.
+1. Recovery of Power REIT/Pittsburgh and West Virginia Railway Attorney Fees: approaching $4 Million.

 2. Recovery of Interest: Section 11, (Termination of Lease) provides for interest at 6% per annum from date of default.